-If one way of measuring sexual function is how often we have sex (although many would dispute this), statistics suggest that cannabis users have higher frequency of sexual activity and crucially, without impairment of sexual function.
-Assuming sexual function is about quality rather than quantity, cannabis users also report consuming the plant before sex enhances their experience of lovemaking.
+If one way of measuring sexual function is how often we have sex (although many would dispute this), statistics suggest that marijuana users have a higher frequency of sexual activity and crucially, without impairment of sexual function.
+Assuming sexual function is about quality rather than quantity, Marijuana users also report consuming the plant before sex enhances their experience of lovemaking.

-People take cannabis, whether recreational or medical, for a host of reasons, but most share the same common experience: that cannabis consumption tends to create feelings of relaxation and wellbeing.
+People take Marijuana, whether recreational or medical, for a host of reasons, but most share the same common experience: that cannabis consumption tends to create feelings of relaxation and wellbeing.